ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: User Study

-There was no significant difference in the total amount of saved options and criteria in the preference space between the conditions (Fig. \ref{fig:quant}; \web{}: M=5.583 (SD=2.610) / \multiagent{}: M=6.500 (SD=1.168) / \sysname{}: M=7.667 (SD=2.462); S=2.978, p>0.05).
-However, participants still perceived the process as more satisfactory (when compared to \web{}) and the decision as more confident and higher quality.
-Connecting to the findings of RQ1, this suggests that for \multiagent{} people might have perceived the process as satisfactory due to the agent taking the initiative.
-However, they still found that the final confidence and quality of the not as high as \sysname{}, as P1 stated ``I ended up choosing a product that I am not likely to buy, without considering my circumstances well enough.''
-In \web{}, on the other hand, participants saw the final decision as more satisfactory and of high quality but the process not as satisfactory.
+There were no significant differences in the total amount of saved options and criteria in the preference space between the conditions (Fig. \ref{fig:quant}; \web{}: M=5.583 (SD=2.610) / \multiagent{}: M=6.500 (SD=1.168) / \sysname{}: M=7.667 (SD=2.462); S=2.978, p>0.05).
+However, participants still perceived the process as more satisfactory and reported higher confidence during the process than \web{}, and they perceived the final decision as higher quality than \multiagent{}, with \sysname{} having the highest mean across all three factors.
+Connecting to the findings of RQ1, this suggests that for \multiagent{} participants might have perceived the process as satisfactory due to the agent taking the initiative.
+However, they still found that the final confidence and quality of the decision not as high as \sysname{}, as P1 stated ``I ended up choosing a product that I am not likely to buy, without considering my circumstances well enough.''
+In \web{}, on the other hand, participants saw the final decision as of substantial quality but the process not as satisfactory.
 This suggests that \sysname{} can alleviate the burden of unfamiliar decision-making with \web{} while accomplishing a similar decision outcome.